-A WMS, or warehouse management system, is software that helps companies manage and control daily warehouse operations, from the moment goods and materials enter a distribution or fulfilment centre until the moment they leave.
+A WMS, or warehouse management system, is software that helps companies manage and control daily warehouse operations, from the moment goods and materials enter a distribution or fulfillment center until the moment they leave.
 WMS software systems are a key component of supply chain management and offer real-time visibility into a company’s entire inventory, in warehouses and in transit.
-In addition to inventory management, a WMS offers tools for picking and packing processes, resource utilisation, analytics, and more.
+In addition to inventory management, a WMS offers tools for picking and packing processes, resource utilization, analytics, and more.

-WMS meaning: a warehouse management system is software that helps companies manage and control daily warehouse operations, from the moment goods and materials enter a distribution or fulfilment centre until the moment they leave.
+WMS meaning: a warehouse management system is software that helps companies manage and control daily warehouse operations, from the moment goods and materials enter a distribution or fulfillment center until the moment they leave.

 Five benefits of a warehouse management system

 A robust, digital warehouse management system is essential for any business with on-hand inventory – and can help save money and gain new efficiencies in many areas.
 The top five benefits of a WMS system are: